 - The combination degree program is not open to students who have already earned the other degree.

 - Admission to the second program is required no later than the end of the third year of medical school or the second year of law school.

 - A student must satisfy the curriculum requirements for each degree before either degree is awarded.
 The College of Medicine will allow 12 credit hours of appropriate law courses to be counted toward both the M.D. and J.D. degrees.
 Reciprocally, law students may receive credit for up to 12 semester hours for courses taken in the College of Medicine.

-The College of Business Administration and the College of Medicine have approved a dual business/medical degree program.
+The College of Business Administration and the College of Medicine have approved a combined business/medical degree program.
 Under this program, M.D. candidates may take a year off from their medical studies to complete the Master of Science in Management Degree (M.S.M.) in the College of Business Administration.
 This course of study may be taken after the first, second, or third year of medical school, although the ideal time is after the second year.
-Students in the M.D./M.S.M. dual degree program could, after completion of the one year of business courses, also take additional courses required for the M.B.A.
+Students in the M.D./M.S.M. combination degree program could, after completion of the one year of business courses, also take additional courses required for the M.B.A.
 These courses would be in place of three College of Medicine electives.
 If they choose not to take the additional M.B.A. courses, they would be awarded an M.D., M.S.M. upon completion of medical school.
 If they complete the additional business courses specified by the College of Business, they would be awarded an M.D./M.B.A.
 The College of Business administration has agreed to waive the two years work experience requirement for M.D. candidates who wish to enroll in the M.D./M.S.M. or the M.D./M.B.A.